Swedish famine of 1867–1869: Causes

 During the 1860s, Sweden had suffered poor harvests on several occasions.
 The spring and summer of 1867 were much colder than usual all over Sweden.
 In Burträsk, for example, it was not possible to start sowing before Midsummer: snow was still left in June.
 The late spring was followed by a very short summer and an early autumn.
 This caused not just bad harvests, but also made it difficult to feed the cattle.
 The consequence was rising food prices.

-This caused widespread famine.
-The famine struck throughout Sweden, but was particularly severe in the northern provinces.
+This caused famine in some counties in northern Sweden, including Västerbotten County.
 Because early ice and snow disturbed communications, it was hard to transport and distribute emergency food supplies to the starving areas.

 A widespread drought occurred in 1868, which caused a failed harvest and starving animals.
 Thus, the famine continued.